Reform of trade union laws - phase one

 The Employment Rights Bill includes various provisions to reform industrial relations law.

-The following provisions are due to come into effect when the Bill receives Royal Assent, which is expected to be in 2025:
+The following measure is due to come into effect when the Bill receives Royal Assent, which is expected to be in 2025:

 - repeal of the Strikes (Minimum Service Levels) Act 2023, which provides for minimum service levels to be in place during any period of strike action in certain services.